Watching al-Qaida chief’s ‘pattern of life’ was key to his death - NewsBreak

 The official said “multiple streams of intelligence” convinced U.S. analysts of his presence, having eliminated “all reasonable options” other than his being there.

 Two senior national security officials were first briefed on the intelligence in early April, with the president being briefed by national security adviser Jake Sullivan shortly thereafter.
-Through May and June, a small circle of officials across the government worked to vet the intelligence and devise options for Biden.What to know about buying flood insurance
+Through May and June, a small circle of officials across the government worked to vet the intelligence and devise options for Biden.OAN’s troubles spark questions for conservative cable news

 On July 1 in the White House Situation Room, after returning from a five-day trip to Europe, Biden was briefed on the proposed strike by his national security aides.
 It was at that meeting, the official said, that Biden viewed the model of the safe house and peppered advisers, including CIA Director William Burns, Director of National Intelligence Avril Haines and National Counterterrorism Center director Christy Abizaid, with questions about their conclusion that al-Zawahri was hiding there.